 This weekend I broke a personal record by being at the lovely Camp Squeah for the third time in three weeks–our annual church retreat at the end of September, a pastors’ retreat in early October, and then speaking at a women’s retreat this weekend.
 Whew!
 Each time had a different focus and personality, with deep conversations, beautiful fall weather, and great food–I’m still trying to decide between the baked alaska and the strawberry shortcake as my favourite dessert 🙂

-For the women’s retreat, I spoke on Spark Your Spiritual Gifts and promised to post some notes, so here is Part One from Saturday morning.
+For the women’s retreat, I spoke on Spark Your Spiritual Gifts (based on Spark: Igniting Your God-Given Creativity) and promised to post some notes, so here is Part One from Saturday morning.
 Stay tuned for some notes on Part Two from Sunday morning which I’ll post next Monday.

 Do not neglect your gift.
 (1 Timothy 4:14)